rat31/collections/README.md

 # memo
-These all are my notes collected during all my studying cybersecurity since the old OSCP courses.
+These all are my notes collected from researching.